SilentHacks/plist2csv/README.md

 Music library file, and for each track it writes a number of `CSV` records equal to the play count of the track.

+This will also work with the JSON you receive from Apple Music when you request your data.

 # Usage example
 ```
 $ ./plist2csv.py